dozylynx/meta-argo/README.md

 OpenEmbedded layer meta and recipes to enable building Argo software for deployable images, currently with Xen and Linux.

--- Christopher Clark, December 2018
+-- Christopher Clark
-- updated January 2019
-- updated September 2023
+- updated June 2024

 ## References